sei-jed-10/w01d04-arrays-lab/README.md

     * Print the last item (make this flexible/dynamic!)
     * Print the index of the string "blue"

-1. Find out the difference between `.slice` and `.splice`
+8. Find out the difference between `.slice` and `.splice`
     * Create an array called `twoColors` using one method - don't change the `rainbowColors` array!
 Essentially pull two colors out of the array (say, between the index of 1 and 3)
     * Starting with this array `var nums = [0, 1, 2, 2, 2, 3, 3, 4, 5];`, remove the duplicates *destructively* using _slice_ or _splice_ (whichever one is appropriate)

-1. Work with arrays of arrays
+9. Work with arrays of arrays
     * Starting with this array `var arrOfArrs = [["inner array first item", "inner array second item"], ["first", "second", "third"]];`
     * Access "inner array first item" and print it out"
     * Print "third" by using a dynamic index

+10. Work with arrays of arrays
+    * Starting with this array `var arrOfArrs = [["inner array first item", "inner array second item"], ["first", "second", "third"]];`
+    * Add an array inside the second array with a bolleen value"
+    * Print the new added array

-1. Create an array to hold your top five choices of something (music, books, movies, whatever).
+11. Create an array to hold your top five choices of something (music, books, movies, whatever).

     - For each choice, log to the screen a string like: "My #1 choice is blue."
     - **Bonus:** Change it to log "My 1st choice, "My 2nd choice", "My 3rd choice", picking the right suffix for the number based on what it is.